mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/install.md

 ## Settings location/path

-💡 After updating the settings, reboot the device or run `/data/etc/dbus-serialbattery/reinstall-local.sh` to apply the changes.
+💡 After updating the settings, run `/data/apps/dbus-serialbattery/restart.sh` or reboot the device to apply the changes.

-Copy the values you want to change from `/data/etc/dbus-serialbattery/config.default.ini` and insert them in the `/data/etc/dbus-serialbattery/config.ini`.
+Copy the values you want to change from `/data/apps/dbus-serialbattery/config.default.ini` and insert them in the `/data/apps/dbus-serialbattery/config.ini`.

-All available options can also be found [here](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/etc/dbus-serialbattery/config.default.ini).
+All available options can also be found [here](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/dbus-serialbattery/config.default.ini).

 ## How to edit the `config.ini`